 Well, they're turning this into a mockery now, ladies and gentlemen.

-The post Katrina Media at it again.
+The post-Katrina media at it again.

 You tell me this is not a setup.

-Telephone number if you want to be in the program is 800 282-2882, and the email address is rush at EIBNet.com.
+Telephone number, if you want to be in the program, is 800-282-2882.

 Has Bill Clinton yet written the letter that begins, Dear Bob, as in Iger at ABC, all is forgiven for the path to 9-11.

-Thank you, Bill Clinton, our war room and the Democrat Party.
+Thank you, Bill Clinton, our war room, and the Democrat Party.

-At some point, people are going to start asking questions.
+At some point, people are going to start asking questions, who saves these instant messages?

-What kid save the instant message?
+What kids saved the instant message?

 The parents, one kid didn't want this out.